-It's the busiest time of the year for gyms across the UK.
+January is the busiest time of the year for gyms across the UK.
 Your regular machines are crowded, and if you're a new joiner it can be a pretty intimidating place to be.
-So, to help you work around a busy gym, we spoke with fitness instructor Josi of Just Josi Health for some methods to help you carry on with your workout as normal.
+So, to help you work around a busy gym, we spoke with fitness instructor Josi of Just Josi Health for 3 methods to help you carry on with your workout as normal.

 It also helps to remember how intimidating it was for you stepping foot into a gym for the first time.
 If your first experience of the gym environment is feeling totally unwelcome then chances are that burst of motivation won’t be lasting too long and soon enough you’ll give up.
-This intimidating nature is what results in the cycle of people losing motivation then starting again on January 1st every year, if we made the gym a more inclusive environment we could combat this cycle altogether!
+This intimidating nature is what results in the cycle of people losing motivation then starting again in early January every year, if we made the gym a more inclusive environment we could combat this cycle altogether.

 Nobody has an unlimited reserve of motivation and everyone has days when they just don’t feel like it, which is where having a training partner is perfect.
 The hardest bit of a workout is getting yourself there in the first place so if you’re meeting someone there it will be much harder to cancel because you just can’t be bothered.
 The newbies are just a brand new set of training partners and you never know you may make some great new friends!
 Embrace that and help them involve themselves in the community.